ayushraj2349/ayushraj2349.gihub.io/README.md

-# ayushraj2349.gihub.io
+# ayushraj2349.github.io
-Deployed Web Page for a Blog Series
+## Deployed a Web Page using HTML and CSS for a Blog Series on Object Detection!
+## Explained Important Concepts along with Code in context of Projects in the Series.